-8.2 Procedures – Upon receipt of a complaint the CCA will:
+8.2 Procedures – Upon receipt of a complaint Curling Canada will:

-- Appoint an investigator using CCA personnel or an independent investigator, who will have the skills necessary to conduct a fair and impartial investigation and will have unfettered access to all file and personnel.
+4. Appoint an investigator using Curling Canada personnel or an independent investigator, who will have the skills necessary to conduct a fair and impartial investigation and will have unfettered access to all file and personnel.

-- Upon completion of the investigation, the investigator will submit a written report to CCA.
+5. Upon completion of the investigation, the investigator will submit a written report to Curling Canada.

-8.3 Whistle-blowing – The CCA will not dismiss, suspend, demote, discipline, harass or otherwise disadvantage all governors, officers, employees, committee members, volunteers, trainers, contractors, and other decision-makers within the CCA or deny that person a benefit because the individual, acting in good faith and on the basis of reasonable belief:
+8.3 Whistle-blowing – Curling Canada will not dismiss, suspend, demote, discipline, harass or otherwise disadvantage all governors, officers, employees, committee members, volunteers, trainers, contractors, and other decision-makers within Curling Canada or deny that person a benefit because the individual, acting in good faith and on the basis of reasonable belief:

-- Disclosed to the commissioner that the CCA has contravened or is about to contravene the Act;
+1. Disclosed to the commissioner that Curling Canada has contravened or is about to contravene the Act;

 Article 9 – Applicable Law

 9.1 Applicable Law – The laws of the province of Ontario will govern.